 - Zoo’s sheep have fleece trimmed twice a year; left-over cut hair is a favorite enrichment item of many other animals such as birds who use it for their nests

-- Zoo has four females: Peanut, Retsina, and Retsina’s daughters Denise and Cookie Monster
+- Zoo has three females: Retsina and Retsina’s daughters, Denise and Cookie Monster

 Listed by the Livestock Conservancy as “threatened,” with a population of less than 5,000.

 From the Keepers

 ”Denise is very comfortable around people, and acts as if we are part of her herd.
 She’s been trained to wear a harness and goes on walks around the Zoo.Melanie, mammal keeper

 - Species come from western Africa, and are thought to be among the first breeds of domesticated pigs brought to the U.S.